 a) Resolution 66 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on documents and publications of the Union, regarding the electronic availability of documents;

-b) Resolution 32 (Rev. Johannesburg, 2008) of the World Telecommunication Standardization Assembly (WTSA), on strengthening electronic working methods in the work of the ITU Telecommunication Standardization Sector (ITU-T) and the implementation of EWM capabilities and associated arrangements in the work of ITU-T;
+b) Resolution 32 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on strengthening electronic working methods in the work of the ITU Telecommunication Standardization Sector (ITU-T) and the implementation of EWM capabilities and associated arrangements in the work of ITU-T;

-c) Resolution 73 (Johannesburg, 2008) of WTSA, on information and communication technologies (ICTs) and climate change and, in particular, recognizing g) thereof concerning energy-efficient working methods,
+c) Resolution 73 (Rev. Dubai, 2012) of WTSA, on information and communication technologies (ICTs) and climate change and, in particular, recognizing g) thereof concerning energy-efficient working methods,

+d) Resolution 81 (Dubai, 2014) of the World Telecommunication Development Conference, on further development of EWM for the work of the ITU Telecommunication Development Sector;

+e) Resolution 64 (Rev. Busan, 2014) of this conference, on non-discriminatory access to modern telecommunication/ICT facilities, services and applications, including applied research and transfer of technology, on mutually agreed terms;

+f) Resolution 175 (Rev. Busan, 2014) of this conference, on telecommunication/ICT accessibility for persons with disabilities, including age-related disabilities,

 recognizing

 a) the budgetary difficulty that delegates from many countries and, in particular developing countries, have in travelling to participate in face-to-face ITU meetings;